Crank (film): Production

-The film was written in 2003 with Johnny Knoxville in mind for the lead role.
+The film was written in 2003 with Johnny Knoxville in mind for the lead role, but Jason Statham came on board.
 Rather than being shot on 35mm film like most films at the time, the filmmakers of Crank opted to shoot on digital videotape, using Canon XL2 and Sony CineAlta HDC-F950 cameras.

 The film was shot on location in Los Angeles.
-Co-directors Mark Neveldine and Brian Taylor operated both "a" and "b" cameras, where one would get a wide shot and the other would get a close-up shot.
-Jason Statham did all of his own fight and car stunts, including the fight with Verona in a helicopter 3,000 feet above Los Angeles.
+Co-directors Mark Neveldine and Brian Taylor operated both "A" and "B" cameras, where one would get a wide shot and the other would get a close-up shot.
+Statham did all fight and car stunts on his own, including the fight in a helicopter 3,000 feet above Los Angeles.

 Music

 The soundtrack for the film was released on August 22, 2006.
-Allmusic gave the album three out of five, stating "What is here is imaginative, creative, and head-scratchingly cool.
+Allmusic gave the album three out of five, stating "What is here is imaginative, creative and head-scratchingly cool.
 While it's a very tacky and overly obvious thing indeed to end with the Jefferson Starship tune 'Miracles' (why not just give away the ending, huh?), this set is pretty much unassailable."

 Marketing

-Directors Neveldine and Taylor, along with actors Statham and Ramirez, appeared at the 2006 Comic-Con Convention in San Diego, California.
+Neveldine/Taylor, along with Jason Statham and Efren Ramirez, appeared at the 2006 Comic-Con Convention in San Diego, California.
 The panel showed a short clip and promoted the film, mentioning that it was shot in HD and that no wires or CGI were used for the stunt scenes.
 The filmmakers also made extensive use of web advertisement to promote the film.
 Lionsgate bought a featured spot on the home page of YouTube and paid several of its well-known members to advertise.

 Reception

 Box office

-Crank opened on September 1, 2006 in North America in 2,515 theaters.
+Crank opened on September 1, 2006, in North America in 2,515 theaters.
 It grossed $10,457,367 on its opening weekend and was ranked at No. 2 at the box office, behind Invincible.
 The film ended up grossing $27,838,408 domestically and $15,092,633 internationally for a total of $42,931,041, on a $12 million production budget.

 Critical response

 On Rotten Tomatoes the film holds an approval rating of 62% based on 99 reviews, with an average rating of 6.10/10.
 The website's consensus for the film reads, "Crank's assaultive style and gleeful depravity may turn off casual action fans, but audiences seeking a strong dose of adrenaline will be thrilled by Jason Statham's raucous race against mortality."
-On Metacritic the film has a weighted average score of 57 out of 100 based on 19 critics, indicating "mixed or average reviews".
+On Metacritic the film has a weighted average score of 57 out of 100 based on 19 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade "C+" on an A+ to F scale.

 Lionsgate chose not to screen the film for critics or the press prior to its theatrical release.
-Some filmmakers and actors singled out Crank (and its sequel) among their favorite Statham films, including Seth Rogen, Rupert Grint, Simon Pegg, James McAvoy, Edgar Wright, and Gareth Evans.
+Some filmmakers and actors singled out Crank (and its sequel) among their favorite Statham films, including Seth Rogen, Rupert Grint, Simon Pegg, James McAvoy, Edgar Wright and Gareth Evans.